 This body of voluntary parents provides the school with valuable assistance.
 They are responsible for organising fund raising events and support the school to make the environment a better place for the students.
 The Team is always looking for new parents to carry on the work started.

-Each year in October, our whole school community comes together to promote our school to the wider community with our Wheels Festival.
-This event involves members from the local community, who come and display their interesting vehicles for all to see.
+Each year in October, our whole school community comes together for our annual school fete.
 There is great food (provided by our parents from Team Araluen Fundraising) and fun rides and activities for the whole family to enjoy together.

 A number of volunteer parents help out at Breakfast Club on Tuesdays and Thursdays.
 This is a great way for parents to interact with our students of a morning.
 Breakfast Club operates as the Coolibah Café and parents have access to the Parents Club kitchen from which to serve and prepare food.